marcduiker/azure-functions-university/lessons/cosmosdb.md

 ## 3. Deploying to Azure

 For deploying the Azure Function there are several options.
-All the methods are explained in the Deployment lesson of the Azure Functions university [here](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/deployment.md).
+All the methods are explained in the Deployment lesson [here](https://github.com/marcduiker/azure-functions-university/blob/main/lessons/deployment.md).

-In this exercise, we'll use VS Code to do the deployment.
+In this exercise, we'll do the deployment using VS Code.

 Select your Azure Extension.
 It should already display the subscription that you have for your Azure Account.
 Select the Azure Function and click on the Deploy Button indicated in the following image: